Table of Contents:- Give your toys a bubble bath make a toy washing station.

 - Scrubbing tools

-- Plastic toys that are OK to get wet
+- Plastic toys that are okay to get wet

 I started by filling the smaller container with tear free bubble bath and water – made it nice and bubbly.
 I set that bin inside the other bin (we are double bagging here people).